cozy/request-json/README.md

 ```

-sendFile can support file path, stream, array of file path and array of
+`sendFile` can support file path, stream, array of file path and array of
 streams.
 Each file is stored with the key 'file + index' (file0, file1,
 file2...) in the request in case of array.
 For a single value, it is stored in
 the field with key 'file'.
+If you use a stream, it must have a "path" attribute containing its path or filename.

 ### Extra : basic authentication